DazingPluto/Space-Flyer/README.md

 when i end the gane and restart, the enemy respawn time gets absolutely jacked up and i dont know how to fix it.

 I welcome anyone to fork and clone, lets fix it together!!

+---------BLOCKERS----------------------------------

+Man, there where a lot!!!
+Math.atan2() was definately the biggest blocker i had.. it took me two days to figure out how to finally get everything structored and i almost gave up MANY time.. without atan2() my meteors(balls), would be very boring!! and i would have NO PROJECTILE!!! sad world :(....

+Learning how to be confident with classes was also very hard, because my first version used div and not canvas, which involves a completely different process.

+luckily i had friends like Cam, to help me find motivation to de-bugg my code :).

+----------Thats All Folks!------------------------

+            Enjoy the Game!!!